- 6 Bedrooms

 - Washing Machine

-About this PropertyWelcome to 10 Iron Clad, a meticulous multi-level, sea front home in the award-winning Palmetto Dunes Resort.
-With breath taking sea vistas from nearly every room, your family is sure to adore their beach holiday.
-A one million dollar remodel was finished during the summer of 2017 by award-winning builders, Cameron and Cameron and interior design by Kelly Caron.
-With renovations revamping the entire home, including kitchen, bathroom, floor, upper outdoor space and new furnishings, 10 Iron Clad represents the most exemplary that Hilton Head has to offer.
-This "brand-new" home has wood floor on all levels with charming tile in all bathrooms.
+About this PropertyWelcome to 10 Iron Clad, a splendid multi-level, sea front home in the award-winning Palmetto Dunes Resort.
+With breath taking sea vistas from nearly every room, your family is sure to relish their beach holiday.
+A one million dollar modernization was finished during the summer of 2017 by award-winning builders, Cameron and Cameron and interior design by Kelly Caron.
+With renovations revamping the entire home, including kitchen, bathroom, floor, upper outdoor space and new furnishings, 10 Iron Clad represents the premium that Hilton Head has to offer.
+This "brand-new" home has wood floor on all levels with impeccable tile in all bathrooms.

 This dream home also has a full SONOS sound system that you can control from your own smartphone.
 With dedicated speakers in the master suite, kitchen, living room, family room, downstairs sitting area accept you to listen to your own favorite music in your own part of the home.
 Don’t forget music by the pool or upstairs outdoor space.
 There are speakers there too!